ACCDrupal-2016Fall/resources/manuscript/introduction.md

 By the end of this book, *you*, the Reader, will have created multiple Drupal websites using the most modern methods for efficiency, accessibility, and mobile-ready design.
 The book will take everything a step further by walking you through common tips and tricks for local development, Configuration Management (aka: making your local changes appear on the server), deployment (moving your local site to a Development Server and from Development to the Test Server, then the Live Server), and more.

 Before using the most powerful _features_ of Drupal however, you must first gain access to some of the most powerful _tools_ for Drupal.
-See {{ book.introduction.early-development }} to learn about what accounts you should create before starting this journey.
+See **[Early Development](manuscript/early-development.md "Early Development")** to learn about what accounts you should create before starting this journey.

 Chapter 1:
   -- Creating an account on Drupal.org